The Maureen Piquette Haynes

 The Maureen Piquette Haynes Scholarship for Poetry is awarded every year to a talented poet who is willing to offer service and support for their cohort in exchange for tuition remission.
 Mo Piquette, distinguished CLI Alumni from Season 1, and author of Born to Waltz (World Stage Press, 2013) In 2014, after completing the CLI course and publishing her collection of poetry, Mo Piquette came to Prof. Hiram Sims with a very selfless proposition.
 After seeing a great need for more organization and administrative streamlining, Mo Piquette offered to serve as a Teacher’s Assistant/Administrator for the entire 2014-2015 academic year.
 During that year, she created roll sheets, collected tuition, organized Hiram’s disheveled lesson’s, and attended to the needs of the students.
 Mo also helped with the culmination event called The AuthorDraft at the USC Doheny Memorial Library.
 This assistance was a pivotal change in the quality of service rendered to the CLI students, and the poetry publishing class has never been without a TA from that year to this one.

-In 2020, CLI received a grant from the California Humanities foundation to cover the tuition for two CLI Poets in need, and the scholarship was named in Maureen’s honor.
+In 2022, CLI received a grant from the California Arts Council to cover the tuition for 7 CLI Poets in need, and the scholarship was named in Maureen’s honor.
 Every year, the scholarship will be given to one student in each class who has a strong interest in supporting their class on an administrative level, and has a demonstrated financial hardship.
 To inquire about the scholarship, please contact a CLI Admissions Representative at 323-210-9727.

 Maureen Piquette Haynes (she/her/hers)